brayanduranvelasquez/brayanduranvelasquez/readme.md

 ### My Portfolio 💻

-It is my pleasure that you can take a look at my web portfolio clicking on the next link [portfolio](https://brayanduranvelasquez-github-io.vercel.app/)
+You can take a look at my web portfolio clicking on the next link [portfolio](https://portfolio-one-tau.vercel.app/)

 ### My GitHub account 📓